ComedicChimera/chai-lang.dev/static/markdown/guide/chapter6.md

 Optional arguments are another method by which functions can be made more versatile.
 An optional argument is an argument with a default value.
-These arguments do not have to be specified and can be left empty if the creator so chooses.

-These arguments are declared by specifying a default value in functions signature.
+These arguments do not have to be specified and can be left empty if the creator so chooses and are declared by specifying a default value in functions signature.

     func someFunc(x: int, y: double = 1.0) {